samuelstjean/nlsam/docs/wiki/install_windows.md

 I suggest using python 2.7 as the installation is much easier on windows.
 You can install a lightweight version of [Visual C++ Compiler for python 2.7](https://www.microsoft.com/en-us/download/details.aspx?id=44266).

 If you would like to install python 3, you will need to install the full visual studio appropriate for your version of python as explained [here](https://wiki.python.org/moin/WindowsCompilers).
+As the whole thing is at least around 20 GB, I would strongly recommend to stick with the easy python 2.7 version for now.

 ## Installing python

 You will need to get a python distribution and some other stuff.
 For starters, grabbing a complete distribution such as [Anaconda](https://www.continuum.io/downloads#_windows) is the easiest way to go as it comes with all the usual scientific packages.

 ## Installing NLSAM and dependencies